gliese1337/wat2ts/README.md

 export default async function(): Promise<ModuleExports>;
 ```

+The package also exports `compile_wat` (an alias for the basic `compile` function) and `compile_wasm(bin: Uint8Array): string`, which performs the same function with a binary-formatted WASM files rather than text-formatted WAT files.

-This package also installs a command line tool `wat2ts` which takes list of names of files or directories, compiles any `.wat` files that it finds, and saves corresponding `.ts` files with the same names.
+This package also installs a command line tool `wat2ts` which takes list of names of files or directories, compiles any `.wat` or '.wasm' files that it finds, and saves corresponding `.ts` files with the same names.

 Currently, all exported functions are typed as returning numbers, whether they actually do or not, and argument names are not preserved.
 Additionally, this only works for modules which do not require any imports.